CyberSource/cybersource-ios-sdk/README.md

 if (result)
 {
-  NSLog(@"InAppSDK: Request Accepted.
+  NSLog(@"Request is Accepted.
 Expect the response in the delegate method.");
 }
 else
 {
-  NSLog(@"InAppSDK: Request NOT Accepted.
+  NSLog(@"Request is NOT Accepted.
 Verify the input values if any one is invalid.");
 }
 }